 Her career is distinguished by her commitment to public service, civic involvement and interest in local government.
-First elected to the Dayton City Commission in 2005, Nan was the youngest women ever chosen for a Commission seat.
+First elected to the Dayton City Commission in 2005, Nan was the youngest women ever chosen for a commission seat.
 She was proud to be elected as Dayton’s mayor in 2013 by a double-digit majority.
-In 2017 she was re-elected mayor without opposition, a first in Dayton's history.
 As mayor, she has focused on the areas of community development, manufacturing, and women and children.

-Nan is a national leader among her peers, serving on the Board of Trustees for the U.S. Conference of Mayors as well as the Chair of the International Committee for the Conference.
-She serves as a Vice Chair for the National League of Cities, Council on Youth, Education and Families.
+Nan is a national leader among her peers serving as the Second Vice President for the US Conference of Mayors as well as the Chair of the International Committee for the conference.
 Nan is also a founding board member for the Ohio’s Mayor Alliance, a bipartisan coalition of Ohio’s 30 largest cities.

 Nan has been committed to the political process in local, state and national elections.
 While in college, she served as Ohio Chair of the College Democrats.
-She currently serves as the Vice Chair of the National Conference of Democratic Mayors.
-Additionally, she is a four-time delegate to the Democratic National Convention.
+She currently serves as Second Vice President of the National Conference of Democratic Mayors.
+Additionally, she is a four time delegate to the Democratic National Convention.